 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where rengeite typically forms.
+Look in metamorphic rocks country, the host setting where rengeite typically forms.
 If you start seeing titanite, zircon, quartz in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.